Healthy eating when you’re at home and in control of your environment can be relatively straight forward.

 - Smart carbs i.e. brown rice, sweet potato, wholemeal pasta.
 These are considered to be ‘smart carbs’ because they take longer to digest.
 If you consume white rice for example, it will digest quickly, therefore causing sugar levels to spike.

 If you keep this simple formula in mind, you won’t go far wrong when eating away from home.
-While we recommend following our anytime meal template (Click here to download ), keeping that mental checklist in mind will keep you focused on what you need.
+While we recommend following our Meal Template (Click here to download ), keeping that mental check list in mind will keep you focused on what you need.

 2. PICK THE GOOD STUFF